hubert-sikorski/git-and-github-guide/README.md

 git fetch upstream
 ```

-Rewrite your master with upstreams's maste rusing git rebase
+Rewrite your master with upstream's master using git rebase

 ```console
 git rebase upstream/master
 ```

 Push your updates to master.
-Yo may need to force push witch `--force`
+You may need to force push with `--force` flag

 ```console
 git push origin master --force